Research at Lancaster

 A major strength of Lancaster University is its thriving ecosystem of interdisciplinary research.

-This collaborative approach is fostered by our mixture of formal and informal structures - including Institutes, University Research Centres and Centres - bringing together experts from different disciplines to address regional, national and global challenges.
+This collaborative approach is fostered by our mixture of formal and informal structures - including Institutes and University Research Centres - bringing together experts from different disciplines to address regional, national and global challenges.